-In 2006, Talabisco was running for the office of mayor when Bruce and his son, Shawn Chait, who owned Prestige Homes of Tamarac, Inc., sought government approval to build their project in the city.
-Prior to her campaign, the Chaits believed that Talabisco supported the project and would vote in favor of it.
+In 2006, Talabisco was running for mayor’s office when Bruce and his son, Shawn Chait, who owned Prestige Homes of Tamarac, Inc., sought government approval to build their project in the city.
+Before her campaign, the Chaits believed that Talabisco supported the project and voted in favor.

-According to the ruling, Shawn Chait recognized that Talabisco’s support for the project was clear from the beginning of his involvement in her campaign but both Chaits wanted to be part of the effort to ensure her election and show support.
+According to the ruling, Shawn Chait recognized that Talabisco’s support for the project was clear from the beginning of his involvement in her campaign.
+Still, both Chaits wanted to be part of the effort to ensure her election and show support.

 “Whether [Talabisco’s] support for the Chaits’ project was contingent upon their support of her is a question of intent.
 [Talabisco’s] intent is a question of fact for the jury,” said the ruling released today.

-In February 2006, Shawn Chait met with others to discuss ways in which they could get involved in the Tamarac mayoral race to influence the outcome.
-The first thing they did was conduct a poll which discovered that Talabisco was tied with her opponent.
+In February 2006, Shawn Chait met with others to discuss how they could get involved in the Tamarac mayoral race to influence the outcome.
+The first thing they did was conduct a poll that discovered that Talabisco was tied with her opponent.
 The Chaits then decided to create and fund an ECO campaign (electioneering communications organization) for Talabisco.
-The ECO was named “Tamarac Residents for Good Government,” and the Chaits financially contributed to it by way of two conduit entities, which the Chaits later reimbursed, to create political advertisements including campaign flyers.
+The ECO was named “Tamarac Residents for Good Government,” and the Chaits financially contributed to it by way of two conduit entities, which the Chaits later reimbursed, to create political advertisements, including campaign flyers.